Abhinandan2787/eb3_O.T.S_exp1/storyboard/README.md

 ### 2. Story:

-(i) Firstly user will get the basic knowledge of C Programming and by seeing the code; they can get an idea about the experiment <br>.
+(i) Firstly user will get the basic knowledge of C Programming and by seeing the code; they can get an idea about the experiment.<br>
-(ii) There are various keywords, functions and header files are used, so user can also understand the basic tags <br>.
-(iii)  User can get an idea about the structure of C Programming.
+(ii) There are various keywords, functions and header files are used, so user can also understand the basic tags.<br> (iii)  User can get an idea about the structure of C Programming.